A Dynamical Equation for the Lorenz Curve: Dynamics of incomplete moments of probability distributions arising from Fokker-Planck equations: Kinetic models of idealized economic systems

 \subsection{Intuition for the transformation via the Gini coefficient}

 The Gini coefficient is a frequently used statistical measure of wealth inequality \cite{CG1912,MR3012052}.
 The Gini coefficient is a quadratic functional of $\rho(w,t)$, when defined over the economic agent density in wealth-space.\footnote{A word of warning: This formula depends on both $\int_{\posreal}\,dw\,\rho(w) = 1 = \int_{\posreal}\,dw\,\rho(w)w$.} From the point of view of Lorenz curves of wealth distributions, the Gini coefficient has a simple geometric interpretation.
-Namely it is twice the area between the identity and the Lorenz curve,
+Namely it is twice the area between the identity and the Lorenz curve, where $\widetilde{\gini}$ indicates that the functional takes an argument of a Lorenz curve whereas $\gini$ acts on the subspace of $\pac{\posreal}$ with unit first moment.
+For a wealth distribution $\rho$ and its Lorenz curve $\LL$ then $\giniarg{\rho} = \widetilde{\gini}\left[\LL\right].$